victorcana/PANAS/README.md

 ```

   - **Output**
-If you choe the option "-s single-copy" the key output files include:
+If you choose the "-s single-copy" option, the key output files include:
     - **single-copy** directory.
     - **Todos_resultados_single-copy**  file.
-If you choe the option "-s multiple-copy" the key output files include:
+If you choose the "-s multiple-copy" option, the key output files include:
-    - **multiple-copy** directory if you chose the option "-s multiple-copy".
+    - **multiple-copy** directory.
     - **Todos_resultados_multiple-copy**  file.
-The **single-copy** or **multiple-copy** directory has information for each pairwise comparison of species.
-Example.
-If the analysis performed the pairwise comparison of the genes of three species (genes_speciesA vs genes_speciesB; genes_speciesB vs genes_speciesC; genes_speciesA vs genes_speciesC), the directory will contain the following subdirectories "genes_speciesA-genes_speciesB", "genes_speciesB-genes_speciesC" and "genes_speciesA-genes_speciesC".
+The **single-copy** or **multiple-copy** directory has information for each pairwise species comparison.
+For example:
+If the analysis performed pairwise comparison of genes from three species (genes_speciesA vs genes_speciesB; genes_speciesB vs genes_speciesC; genes_speciesA vs genes_speciesC), the directory would contain the following subdirectories "genes_speciesA-genes_speciesB", "genes_speciesB-genes_speciesC" and "genes_speciesA-genes_speciesC".

-Then of run Sinox.sh your directory should look similar to this:
+After running Sinox.sh, your directory should look like this:

 ```
 -bash-4.4$ tree